howardsolutions/deep-typescript/README.md

 - Primary goal is to SIGNAL to other engineers that these are all closely related values.

-- Use whenever we have a small FIXED set of values that are all closely related and known at comile time.
+- Use whenever we have a small FIXED set of values that are all closely related and known at compile time.